thomasyao15/retirement-income-calc/PRD.md

 # Product Requirements Document
-## Australian Super Retirement Income Calculator
+## AustralianSuper Retirement Income Calculator

 ### Executive Summary
-A polished, narrative-driven retirement income calculator designed for Australian Super members approaching retirement.
+A polished, narrative-driven retirement income calculator designed for AustralianSuper members approaching retirement.
 The calculator guides users through a wizard-style multi-step form to determine their optimal pre-mix investment option based on their Age Pension eligibility and personal circumstances.

 ---

 ## 1. Product Overview

 ### Purpose
-To help Australian Super members who are about to retire calculate their projected retirement income and recommend an optimal pre-mix investment option tailored to their Age Pension eligibility status.
+To help AustralianSuper members who are about to retire calculate their projected retirement income and recommend an optimal pre-mix investment option tailored to their Age Pension eligibility status.

 ### Target Users
-- Australian Super members approaching retirement age
+- AustralianSuper members approaching retirement age
 - Members seeking to understand their retirement income options
 - Members wanting personalized pre-mix recommendations